-• Gone live with the self-appointing repairs functionality in the online portal for our Housing Management System, allowing tenants to report a number of routine repairs for their home and book an appointment to get the repair completed.
+>>This year we have gone live with the self-appointing repairs functionality in the online portal for our Housing Management System, allowing tenants to report a number of routine repairs for their home and book an appointment to get the repair completed.
 Both tenants and leaseholders can also report some repairs in the communal areas of flat blocks.

-Implement the Environmental Health and Streets & Open Spaces service reviews, including adoption of new technologies and ways of working, to improve customer service and operational performance.
+We said we would implement the Environmental Health and Streets & Open Spaces service reviews, including adoption of new technologies and ways of working, to improve customer service and operational performance.

-- Implemented improvements to our Environmental Health out of hours noise service, including adoption of new technologies, such as the noise app and noise monitoring equipment.
-These improvements are enabling us to gather evidence and deploy resources more efficiently and effectively and maintain the delivery of a responsive service to residents. - Implemented a new digital management system across our Streets and Open Spaces service, allowing customers to report service requests and track their status through to resolution online.
+- >>This year we have: - > Implemented improvements to our Environmental Health out of hours noise service, including adoption of new technologies, such as the noise app and noise monitoring equipment.
+These improvements are enabling us to gather evidence and deploy resources more efficiently and effectively and maintain the delivery of a responsive service to residents.